TeachBooks/sphinx-iframes/README.md

 ## Contribute

 This tool's repository is stored on [GitHub](https://github.com/TeachBooks/sphinx-iframes).
 If you'd like to contribute, you can create a fork and open a pull request on the [GitHub repository](https://github.com/TeachBooks/sphinx-iframes).
-The `README.md` of the branch `Manual` is also part of the [TeachBooks manual](https://teachbooks.io/manual/intro.html) as a submodule.
+The `README.md` of the branch `Manual` is also part of the TeachBooks manual (this file) as a submodule.